TheHillsLogo_Rattlesnake-2

 The presence of calcium carbonate, locally known as Caliche, further enhances the soil's richness diversity and aids in maintaining acidity in the fruit late into the growing season, contributing to the freshness of the wines.

 The Ellensburg Formation, with its Miocene age of 10-15 million years, tells a geological story of tectonic compression and the folding of sedimentary stones derived from the erosion of volcanic rocks of the Cascade Range.
-The resulting gravelly, sandy, stone matrix of this soft bedrock encourages the vines to root deep and is, distinctive to the Rattlesnake Hills AVA.
+The resulting gravelly, silty loam and stone matrix of this soft bedrock is distinctive to the Rattlesnake Hills AVA.
 The composition of the sediment, reflecting a silica-rich volcanic source, distinguishes the region from the greater Columbia River Basin, which is generally basalt.

 Elevation stands as the defining feature of The Hills